freshbooks/freshbooks-nodejs-sdk/README.md

 for model documentation.

 Your app will interact with the REST API using the `Client` object, available from the `@freshbooks/api` package.
 The client may be instantiated with a valid OAuth token or provided with a client secret and redirect URI which may then be used to obtain an access token.
 This token is used throughout the lifetime of the client to make API calls.

 #### Configuring the API client

-##### Using a pre-generated access token:
+##### Using a pre-generated access token

 ```typescript
 import { Client } from '@freshbooks/api'